-Due to the mine entering a temporary period of care and maintenance, the full review of additions to the reserves and resources was not finalised.
-This process will be completed at an appropriate time in the future.
-Figures reported in Table 1 and Table 6 represent the subtraction of mined out during 2023 from the reserves and resources in comparison to 2022.
+Due to the mine being in care and maintenance for much of the year, the review of additions to R&R was postponed and will be completed 2025.
+Figures reported in Table 1 and Table 7 represent the subtraction of mined out material during 2024 from the reserves and resources in comparison to 2023.